Copa Amsterdam: 2017–2018

 For the first time in 12 years the tournament was not held in 2017 due to scheduling issues, with the organizational body making an official statement, that the tournament would presume the following year.

 2019 (13th Edition)

 The following year the tournament was withheld once more.
-On April 25th, 2019 Ajax announced that the tournament would finally presume, and will be held on the 29th and 30th of June at the Olympic Stadium.
+On 25 April 2019, Ajax announced that the tournament would finally presume, and will be held on 29 and 30 June at the Olympic Stadium.
 The invited teams include Ajax Cape Town, Sagan Tosu and Sparta Rotterdam.